Stevengrant/LAB_07/README.md

-Number and name of feature: repo setup
+Number and name of feature: setup

-Estimate of time needed to complete: 30 min
+Estimate of time needed to complete: 30m

-Start time: 9
+Start time: 900

 Finish time: 9:30

+Actual time needed to complete: 30m

+Number and name of feature: Format

+Estimate of time needed to complete: 1h

+Start time: 930

+Finish time: 1030

+Actual time needed to complete: 1h

+Number and name of feature: location

+Estimate of time needed to complete: 15

+Start time: 1030

+Finish time: 1045

+Actual time needed to complete: 15

+Number and name of feature: weather

+Estimate of time needed to complete: 15

+Start time: 1045

+Finish time: 11

+Actual time needed to complete: 15

+Number and name of feature: Add Events

+Estimate of time needed to complete: 1

+Start time: 11

+Finish time: 1230

-Actual time needed to complete: 30 min
+Actual time needed to complete: 1:30